List of Nintendo DS accessories: Rumble Pak

 The Rumble Pak, also known as the Option Pak, was the first official expansion slot accessory in the form of a Game Boy Advance cartridge.
 The Rumble Pak provides force feedback for a limited number of games in reaction to events such as collisions in racing games or taking damage in combat-oriented games.
 It was released on October 24, 2005, and bundled with Metroid Prime Pinball, although it can be purchased separately.

 A specially designed Rumble Pak was released in Japan in late May 2006 for the Nintendo DS Lite.
 The cartridge is about 1 cm shorter to prevent it from protruding out of the Nintendo DS Lite as standard Game Boy Advance cartridges do.
 There was never an officially licensed western version of the DS Lite Rumble Pak, however there were some off-brand and unlicensed versions released by various companies (see below).

 Because the Rumble Pak is an Option Pak that requires a Game Boy Advance slot, it is incompatible with all subsequent Nintendo handhelds that do not have it, namely the DSi, DSi XL, or the Nintendo 3DS family.
+However, no games that used the Rumble Pak required it to play, meaning that those games are not incompatible with those models.